stairwaytowonderland/resume-md-to-ats-converter/README.md

 > [!Tip]
 > If an `hr` (3 dashes, i.e. "---") is added immediately before a section (in your input `.md` file), that will put a page-break in the final document.

+### Modifications 🦾

 If you need to customize these mappings, you can modify the `ResumeSection` enum in [resume_md_to_docx.py](./resume_md_to_docx.py).

-## Styling 🎨

-A [configuration file](resume_config.yaml) (`resume_config.yaml`) is used to control certain stylings.
-It can be customized to modify how the `.docx` looks, to a limited degree.

 ## Job Sub Sections 💼

 Within job entries (particularly in the Experience section), various subsections can be used to structure your information.
 These are defined by the `JobSubsection` enum which maps markdown elements to properly formatted document sections.
 The **Markdown headings are *case-insensitive***.
-The default mappings are
+The default mappings are:

 | Markdown Element | Markdown Heading | Word Document Heading | Notes |
 |------------------|--------------|---------------------|-------|